 - The employee suffered damages as a result.

-Federal and state law protects employees from retaliation by their employers when employees file a complaint alleging:
+Federal and state law protect employees from retaliation by their employers when employees file a complaint alleging:

-- Securities, shareholder and other types of fraud
+- Securities, shareholders, and other types of fraud.

 We counsel employers on how to avoid whistleblower complaints and how to mitigate damages for alleged retaliation.
 If you are an employee, we can advise you on how to report illegal or dangerous conduct in a way best calculated to avoid retaliation.